 The effective management of fire risk for hotels, bars, and restaurants requires thorough fire risk assessments, regular and properly-documented checks, and the stringent implementation of policies in line with current fire safety regulations.
 Just as important (if not more so) is passive fireproofing; whether through compartmentation or intumescent painting, passive fireproofing helps to stop the spread of fire, limiting the damage it causes and giving occupants more time to escape safely.
 With limited fire damage and minimal risk to occupants, your business can return to operations sooner and negate any reputational harm.

-Interested in finding out more about passive fireproofing?
+Interested in finding out more about passive fire protection?
 Get in touch with CLM Fireproofing today – we provide effective passive fireproofing to a range of commercial and residential clients, helping them to fully comply with current regulations.